joric/paste_to_ue/README.md

 ### Usage

+All actions are available from the tool panel (press N, select "Paste to UE" tab).

+#### Match Templates

+There's some work on point cloud matching for joined objects and mesh align.
+Select any objects in the scene (the largest will be cloud, the rest will be the templates), press "Create Instances" (formerly Ctrl+Shift+D) from the tool panel.
+It will find and create template instances with matching scaling/rotation.
+Then you can select them, press Ctrl+Shift+C, and paste their transformations to UE.

+Object matching algorithm currently uses weighted distances between a few points.
+Adjust delta to large value if objects don't match the template (e.g. set to 1).

+In case of issues try to apply all transformations beforehand, so objects have zero origin and zero rotations.

+#### Copy to Clipboard

 Select objects, press Ctrl+Shift+C to copy objects data.
-You also can click "Object > Paste to UE" in menu.
+You also can click "Copy to Clipboard" in the tool panel.
 Clipboard Format:

 ```python
 eli,eal=unreal.EditorLevelLibrary,unreal.EditorAssetLibrary